GouveaHeitor/perl-style-guide/README.md

 #### Contribution

 - Your contributions and suggestions are heartily ♥ welcome.
-[See here the contribution guidelines.](/.github/CONTRIBUTING.md) Please, report bugs via [issues page](https://github.com/GouveaHeitor/perl-style-guide/issues) and for security issues, see here the [security policy.](/SECURITY.md) (✿ ◕‿◕)
+[See here the contribution guidelines.](/.github/CONTRIBUTING.md) Please, report bugs via [issues page](https://github.com/x86scale/perl-style-guide/issues) and for security issues, see here the [security policy.](/SECURITY.md) (✿ ◕‿◕)

+- If you want to contribute financially to this project, an alternative is to become my ["Patreon"](https://patreon.com/x86scale) or make a donation via [Paypal.](https://www.paypal.com/donate?hosted_button_id=4283L7ZNWN3M6)

 ---